History of Dog Reproduction

 In addition, semen is now available from other countries.
 Puppies can even be produced from 'classic bloodlines' of long deceased sires.

+Further, greater breeding efficiency can be achieved in terms of conception rates and litter sizes with chilled and frozen semen.
 Better stud master facilities are developing and veterinarians are gaining more knowledge of artificial insemination and surgical implants of frozen semen.